 Briquettes can take longer to light up and turn “white,” Some brands can produce inconsistent quality and chemical smell.
 Briquette charcoal can produce large amounts of ash, restricting the Kamado’s airflow and ultimately clog the grill.

 Kamado style grills like the Primo and Kamado Joe work best with lump charcoal.
 Lump charcoal’s best property is its ability to burn hot, and its natural tree-like aspect and large pieces create enough openings for airflow.
-This is very much needed in grills like your Kamado Big Green Egg and perfect for smoking meats slow.
+This is very much needed in grills like your Kamado Joe and perfect for smoking meats slow.

 People often use chemicals to start briquettes or purchase self-lighting briquettes, which can leave a chemical-like taste on your food.
 If you are serious about grilling good BBQ, you know that using chemicals to start your fire is a big NO.